atanas-zlatev-98/Braga-Luxury-Watches/README.md

 * Footer - on the desktop version there are 5 sections , one with logo and links for social media, 2 for links, 1 for information and 1 for newsletter.
 On the mobile version the sections with links and information are replaced by bootstrap accordion.

 * Filters on mobile version - the filters section on the mobile version is moved to a sidebar on the left that is opened by a button, this is also bootstrap.

+* Loading different products based on category - in my case the categories are the Brands/ products that are On Sale and Male or Female.

+/* Example for the On Sale page i use a filter that checks if the product is on sale: const filteredData = data.filter(product => product.onDiscount.includes('Yes')); */

+/* Same is for the Brands -
+const filteredData = data.filter(product => product.brand.includes('Rolex'));
+Checks if the product brand contains 'Rolex', and then stores all the products with brand 'Rolex' in filteredData. */

 ***Parts of the Website that do no work, or do not work properly***